WILLIAM CYRIL VICKERSTAFF 1897–1918

 Pensions Record Card

-His mother was claimant for a pension but there is no further information. her address given as 15 Lincoln Grove, Radcliffe on Trent
+His mother was a claimant for a pension but there is no further information.
+Her address was given as 15 Lincoln Grove, Radcliffe.

 Reasons for inclusion on Radcliffe on Trent Roll of Honour